openedx/edx-documentation/en_us/shared/exercises_tools/Section_adding_hints.rst

  :alt: Image of a multiple choice problem with the first hint.
  :width: 600

 The hint text indicates that it is the first of two hints.
-The learner selects **Next Hint**.
+After the learner selects **Next Hint**, both of the available hints appear.
+When all hints have been used, the **Hint** or **Next Hint** option is no longer available.

 .. image:: ../../../shared/images/multiple_choice_hint2.png
  :alt: Image of a multiple choice problem with the second hint.